First galaxy ultraviolet luminosity function limits on dark matter-proton scattering

 Our $\sigma_0$ posteriors for $m_\chi\!=\!1\,{\rm MeV}$, are shown in Fig.~\ref{fig:constraints-TH-SK}, for the choice of a top hat and smooth-k filters.
 As Fig.~\ref{fig:constraints-TH-SK} implies, using the smooth-k filter improves the bounds by a factor of $\sim 2$ over the top-hat filter, which does not change our final conclusions significantly.
 However, since the smooth-k filter effectively interpolates between the top-hat and the sharp-k filters~\cite{Leo:2018odn}, using the latter---which is often treated as a standard choice in the context of small-scale-suppressing models---would have resulted in an even stronger bound.
 From this point of view, one can regard our constraints as an intermediate result between the conventional top-hat and sharp-k filter choices.

 Our final result, including the lensed data, is presented in Fig.~\ref{fig:constraints-SK-lensed}, where we show the bounds derived here next to constraints from other studies using various observables, for $n=0,2,4$; numerical values are provided as Supplementary Materials.
 As expected, the lensed UVLFs significantly improve over the blank field bounds, achieving the strongest results to date for the $n\!=\!2$ and $4$ scenarios.
+We have verified that these results do not depend on the choice of the halo-galaxy connection model, by repeating the analysis with a different model from \texttt{GALLUMI}, where the derivation of the SFR from the stellar mass is replaced with a halo accretion model (model I in \texttt{GALLUMI}).
+This model introduces another free parameter, and yields constrains weaker by a factor of $\sim 1.5-2$, leaving the main conclusion of this work unchanged.
+We note that though the constrains we derived can potentially depend on the values of the chosen dust attenuation parameters (IRX-$\beta$ relation), in practice, these mostly affect the bright end, whereas our bounds are driven by the faint end UVLFs.
+This claim is also supported by a consistency test conducted in Ref.~\cite{Sabti:2021xvh}.

-Surprisingly, the UVLF-dominated constraints derived here roughly match constraints that were derived from MW-satellites by Ref.~\cite{Maamari:2020aqz} (gray dashed line in Fig.~\ref{fig:constraints-SK-lensed}).
+\textit{Discussion.} Surprisingly, the UVLF-dominated constraints derived here roughly match constraints that were derived from MW-satellites by Ref.~\cite{Maamari:2020aqz} (gray dashed line in Fig.~\ref{fig:constraints-SK-lensed}).
 This is somewhat unexpected, as MW satellites are known to probe smaller scales than UVLFs, up to $\sim 30 \rm Mpc^{-1}$.
 However, in the approximation implemented by Ref.~\cite{Maamari:2020aqz}, the IDM matter power spectrum was compared to that of WDM.
 Since the matter power spectrum in IDM cosmology and WDM cosmology take a different shape, to make such a comparison, the IDM matter power spectrum was forced to reside below the WDM one down to very small scales.
 In this approach, one cannot exploit the full sensitivity of the MW satellites to small-scale suppression, and can only detect effects on scales comparable to those probed by the blank field UVLFs.
 On the other hand, Refs.~\cite{Nadler:2019zrb, DES:2020fxi} which derived limits on DM-proton scattering from MW satellites for $n=0$ (gray shaded region in the first panel of Fig.~\ref{fig:constraints-SK-lensed}), used a different fitting approach to exploit the full constraining power of MW satellites, which is not applicable for $n=2,4$.